Aluminium Gravity Die Casting

 Our sub-contract gravity die maker produces a cast iron permanent mould split in two halves operated by rack and pinion or hydraulics from our customer’s drawings.
 All our dies are mounted permanently on steel plates with a box section tube table.

 After a matter of a few seconds the die sides can be parted, the casting ejected and the process repeated.
 Because the gravity dies can be used tens of thousands of times in their lives, un-like sand moulds which are used once, we are able to produce hundreds of castings a day from a single die.
+Runs of thousands of aluminium parts can be produced with this method.
 Although on the whole aluminium gravity die castings are cheaper than sand castings, the cost of tooling is considerably more expensive so this process should only be used where a long run of thousands of parts are required.